web-platform-tests/wpt/docs/_writing-tests/general-guidelines.md

 Tests should be as short as possible.
-For reftests in particular scrollbars at 800&#xD7;600px window size must be avoided unless scrolling behaviour is specifically being tested.
+For reftests in particular scrollbars at 800&#xD7;600px window size must be avoided unless scrolling behavior is specifically being tested.
 For all tests extraneous elements on the page should be avoided so it is clear what is part of the test (for a typical testharness test, the only content on the page will be rendered by the harness itself).